 *A few months after getting the g29 I upgraded again to buy the added H-Pattern shifter.
 The added emersion of shifting gears similar to really driving was a HUGE improvement.

 There are SO many different ways you can “design” a gaming rig.
 To simplify the process I’ll say there are 4 options.
 You can 1) Buy an expensive rig.
 2) Buy a cheap basic rig.
 3) Build a crazy setup.
 4) Build a simple setup.

 Two Main Considerations

 - How much space do you have – I didn’t want to dedicate an entire wing of my house to a racing sim.
-Since I would be setting up in a playroom infront of a TV, it had to be able to easily move in and out.
+Since I would be setting up in my kids’ playroom, in front of a TV, it had to be able to easily move in and out.

 - What’s your budget – If you’re reading this blog, you know my budget is usually 0 or close to it.

 These left me with the obvious choice of 4 options- Build a simple setup.
 I grabbed some scrap wood and a beach chair, and build a simple rig to mount the wheel and pedals.
 I even had some extra stain lying around so I gave the “woodwork” a bit of a final detail (and hid some of the old stain marks).
 The only issue I had with the initial design was the pedals pushing away from the seat while driving.
 It was easily resolved by running a cable with carabiner clip on between the chair and wheel stand on either side.
 Is my rig pretty?
 No way.
 Does it work?
 Absolutely.
 It is also very light and compact and can be quickly tucked away in a corner.